Human Subjects Research Regulation

 About the Editors

-I. Glenn Cohen is Professor at Harvard Law School, where he is also Faculty Codirector of the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics.
+I. Glenn Cohen is Professor at Harvard Law School and Faculty Director at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School.